micro-garden/plugin-list/categorized.md

 * [mxc](https://github.com/cadnza/mxc) : The microExecuter.
 Hit F5 to execute any script from the Micro buffer!
 * [runit](https://github.com/terokarvinen/micro-run) : Press F5 to save and run, F12 to make, F9 to make in background.
 * [runny](https://github.com/Mineeagle/runny) : Execute and run programs from within micro
-* [shout](https://github.com/akikareha/micro-shout-plugin) : Run the current line as a shell command and insert the output below in micro editor.
+* [shout](https://github.com/akikareha/micro-shout-plugin) : Run the current line as a shell command and insert the output below.

 ### Cursor